berdal84/biostack/README.md

 Prerequisites:
 - docker and docker-compose must be installed

-Run `./biostask.sh install` an follow the instructions.
+Run `./biostask.sh install` and follow the instructions.

 ### Start

-Run `./biostask.sh start` an follow the instructions.
+Run `./biostask.sh start` and follow the instructions.

 ## Road Map